|

 north."
 Unlike the buckaroo, "he wasn't much for pretty; his saddle

 was low horn, rimfire, or double-cinch."
-He identifies another of
+He identifies another of their

-their rope around the saddle horn.
-Their chaparejos were made of
+the saddle horn.
+Their chaparejos were made of heavy bullhide, to protect

-heavy bullhide, to protect the leg from the brush and thorns."
-He
+the leg from the brush and thorns."
+He goes on to note that they protected

-those with no flaps.
-These characteristics are still typical of
+their feet "with hog-snout tapaderos," those with no flaps.
+These characteristics

-cowboys, although the tapaderos are found only in brush country.
+are still typical of cowboys, although the tapaderos are found only

-doubt, however, he understood the differences he observed. {from
+Without doubt, however, he understood the differences he observed. {from

 book: "Vaqueros, Cowboys, and Buckaroos"}